MarquisOgre/digiswap-document/code/contributing/README.md

 ---
-description: Thank you for expressing your interest in contributing to PancakeSwap!
+description: Thank you for expressing your interest in contributing to Digiswap!
 ---

 # Contributing

 ![](<../../.gitbook/assets/docs masthead (18) (1).png>)

-PancakeSwap is an open-source project.
-If you want to contribute to the project, this section is here to guide you through your first steps with the PancakeSwap team 🥞
+Digiswap is an open-source project.
+If you want to contribute to the project, this section is here to guide you through your first steps with the Digiswap team 🥞

 Before starting any development, we highly encourage you to submit an issue on Github in order to discuss the problem, and the solution with the team.